 Other Executive Officers.
-For each of Mr. Smith, Mr. Fortune and Mr. Ankerud, if we terminate such executive's employment without cause, as defined in such executive's employment agreement, or if the executive terminates his employment with us for good reason, as defined in such executive's employment agreement, absent a change in control, or "corporate change," as defined in such executive's employment agreement, we are obligated to pay such executive's base salary for a period of 12 months and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide such executive and certain of his dependents with group health insurance for a period of 12 months.
+For each of Mr. Fortune, Mr. Hurley, Dr. Talamo and Mr. Ankerud, if we terminate such executive's employment without cause, as defined in such executive's employment agreement, or if the executive terminates his employment with us for good reason, as defined in such executive's employment agreement, absent a change in control, or "corporate change," as defined in such executive's employment agreement, we are obligated to pay such executive's base salary for a period of 12 months and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide such executive and certain of his dependents with group health insurance for a period of 12 months.

-If we terminate Mr. Smith, Mr. Fortune or Mr. Ankerud without cause or if such executive terminates his employment with us for good reason, in each case within 12 months following a corporate change, we are obligated to pay to such executive in a lump sum an amount equal to his base salary for 18 months, to pay to such executive an amount equal to one and one-half times his target annual bonus for the year of termination, to accelerate in full the vesting of all outstanding equity awards held by such executive and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide such executive and certain of his dependents with group health insurance for a period of 18 months.
+If we terminate the employment of Mr. Fortune, Mr. Hurley, Dr. Talamo or Mr. Ankerud without cause or if such executive terminates his employment with us for good reason, in each case within 12 months following a corporate change, we are obligated to pay to such executive in a lump sum an amount equal to his base salary for 18 months, to pay to such executive an amount equal to one and one-half times his target annual bonus for the year of termination, to accelerate in full the vesting of all outstanding equity awards held by such executive and, to the extent allowed by applicable law and the terms of the applicable policies, to continue to provide such executive and certain of his dependents with group health insurance for a period of 18 months.